 OK!
 Let’s now configure it.
 First, edit the configuration:

 sudo nano /etc/ufw/ufw.conf

-and make it starting with the system:
+and make it start with the system:

-Then, let’s reset the configuration, deny incoming traffic, allow outgoing and allow traffic on SSH (this one for sure!) as well as i.e. HTTP and HTTPS:
+Then, let’s reset the configuration, deny incoming traffic, allow outgoing, and allow traffic on SSH (this one for sure!) as well as i.e. HTTP and HTTPS:

 sudo ufw reset sudo ufw default deny incoming sudo ufw default allow outgoing sudo ufw allow ssh sudo ufw allow http sudo ufw allow https